 When testing Win32 ScrollBar controls, you can use properties and methods specific to these controls, as well as properties and methods that TestComplete applies to tested objects, onscreen objects and window objects.
 For the full list of available properties and methods, see the following topics:

-For examples that demonstrate how to perform typical operations over scroll bar controls, see Working With Scroll Bar Controls.
+For examples that demonstrate how to perform typical operations over scroll bar controls, see Working With Scroll Bar Controls in Desktop Windows Applications.